Skip to content

 How to access secrets across AWS accounts by attaching resource-based policies

-How can I resolve issues accessing an encrypted AWS Secrets Manager secret?
+How do I resolve AWS KMS key access errors after I tried to retrieve an encrypted Secrets Manager secret?